KazukiNakamae/MaChIAto/README.md

 **Let's Check it!!!**
 https://machiatopage.github.io/

-If you have a question and request, don't hesitate to contact me [Kazuki Nakamae, Ph.D.](kazukinakamae@gmail.com).
+If you have a question and request, don't hesitate to contact me.

+Kazuki Nakamae, Ph.D.
+- kazukinakamae[at mark]gmail.com

 ## References